AinsleyJ/lab3-skeleton/Question.md

 ### Test Cases

 A series of test cases `Lab3.x.in` and `Lab3.x.out` are provided.
-Test cases for `x` = 1 to 10 duplicate the corresponding test cases of Lab 2, with the input format updated to allow additional input of l (max counter queue length).
-We set l to 0 in all these test cases.
+Test cases for `x` = 1 to 10 duplicate the corresponding test cases of Lab 2, with the input format updated to allow additional input of L (max counter queue length).
+We set L to 0 in all these test cases.
 After your update your simulation to add counter queues, your code should still work for the scenarios in Lab 2 (except for small differences in the input and output format).

-Test case x = 11 to 13 test cases where there is no entrance queue.
+Test case x = 11 to 13 are test cases without entrance queue (m = 0).
 The rest of the test cases test scenarios with both entrance and counter queues.

 ## Grading